The estimated total annual cost of the monarchy is £345m

 The public are with us on this.
 A poll carried out in 2015 showed a clear majority want all minor royals to be denied public subsidy.

 The huge waste and extravagance of the monarchy is a symptom of the main problem: the palace is totally unaccountable and is able to operate with a far greater degree of secrecy than any other part of the state.
 It also clearly has considerably lobbying clout within government, which explains why the government hasn't cracked down on royal spending.

 The monarchy has never been funded like other public bodies, which are usually set an annual budget based on what they actually need to spend.

 Until 2013, the costs of the monarchy – that's the Queen in her role as head of state and the other working royals – were funded by a civil list payment and a number of separate grants covering travel, property maintenance, communications and other expenses.

 All these costs have now been rolled into one single annual payment called the “Sovereign Grant”.
-This has been set at 15% of surplus revenue from the crown estate - a publicly-owned property portfolio - resulting in a payment of £36.1m for 2013/2014, rising 29% to £40m this year.
+This has been set at 25% of surplus revenue from the crown estate - a publicly-owned property portfolio - resulting in a payment of £76.1m for 2017/2018.

 However, the Sovereign Grant is just one part of the total cost of the monarchy.
 The royal family's security bill is picked up by the metropolitan police, for example, while the costs of royal visits are borne by local councils.